Safety Data and Clery Compliance

-The Clery Act (1998) – is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
-In order to comply with the Clery Act, universities must provide an annual security report and crime log, as well as issue timely warnings when a dangerous situation threatens the campus community.
+Utah State University is commited to the safety and security of our campus community.
+The Clery Act (1998) is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
+In order to comply with the Clery Act, universities must collect and submit crime reports and fire statistics, issue campus alerts, and provide an annual security report (sometimes called the Clery Report).

 Timely Warning Notices

 Annual Security Reports

 USU distributes an annual security report to all employees and students by October 1 of each year.
 The annual security report includes campus crime and fire statistics for the previous three years and details about how USU is preventing sexual violence and improving campus safety.